Fallen-Breath/minecraft-bingo/README.md

 - Show num & row collected of all teams in tab list
 - Improved the `<color> team has obtained <material>` message: make the material name translatable
 - Give bingo cards of all teams to the spectator player
+- Allow spectator team to see the bingo card inventory

 ## What is minecraft bingo?
 Minecraft Bingo is a gamemode in Minecraft in which teams battle in order to collect items on their bingo card.